tensorflow/gnn/tensorflow_gnn/docs/guide/intro.md

 scenarios.
-For example, one of the effects of running convolutions is that the averaging of feature values over neighborhoods tends to blur the features; to mitigate this effect, the original node features can be reintroduced at every hop (“skip connection” models) and meld the original feature detail with the averaged feature information from a node’s neighborhood.
+For example, one of the effects of running convolutions is that the averaging of feature values over neighborhoods tends to blur the features; to mitigate this effect, the original node features can be reintroduced at every hop ("skip connection" models) and meld the original feature detail with the averaged feature information from a node's neighborhood.

 ## The Problem with Irregularity